Optimum and Adaptive Complex-Valued Bilinear Filters: COMPLEX-VALUED BILINEAR FILTERS

-For the sake of completeness, this section presents the results for the mixed \ac{cv}-\ac{rv} \ac{bl} filter structure.
-Instead of the system in \eqref{equ:bi}, a \ac{rv} coefficient vector $\ve{g} \in \mathbb{R}^M$ is assumed.
+For the sake of completeness, this section presents the results for the mixed complex-valued-real-valued bilinear filter structure.
+Instead of the system in \eqref{equ:bi}, a real-valued coefficient vector $\ve{g} \in \mathbb{R}^M$ is assumed.
 Except for the \ac{crbnlms} filter, the derivations of the following filters can be performed analogously to those above.
 Therefore, just the final update equations are presented in this section, while the derivation of the \ac{crbnlms} filter can be found in the appendix.\\

 \textit{\Ac{crbwf}:} \\

 \textit{\Ac{crbls} filter:} \\

 \textit{\Ac{crblms} filter:} \\